trackmania-rl/tmrl/readme/get_started.md

 In this document you can learn:
 - How to test a pre-trained self-driving car in TrackMania 2020.
 - How to train your own AIs on any track (caution: the track cannot have weird triggered events such as GPS replays).
-- How to use the API in other games or applications.
+- How to use the API in other games or applications (TODO).

 ## Demo of a pre-trained AI in Trackmania 2020

-Please follow/adapt these steps so that your TrackMania game works with TMRL:
+Please follow/adapt these steps so to your TrackMania 2020 installation:

 - Open the `trml\resources` folder
 - Copy the `SACv1_SPINUP_4_LIDAR_pretrained_1.pth` file into `tmrl\tmrl\data\weights`